saumil2525/streaming-data-kafka-de/README.md

-## streaming data transformation in kafka
+## Streaming data transformation in kafka

 ### Overview
 Data is streamed from randomuser.me.
 Once the data is retrieved, it is transformed in a DataFrame, and a Kafka stream is initiated.
 The streaming data is writtent to cassandra db.
 The python, apache airflow and kafka is orchestration using docker.
 Workflow automation is managed through a DAG designed in Apache Airflow.